-the use of direct and noticeable action to achieve a result , usually a political or social one
+Activism, according to the Cambridge Dictionary, means “the use of direct and noticeable action to achieve a result , usually a political or social one.”

-To explain his point of view, he proposed an episode in the history of US law in which being a ‘legal person’ for companies actually meant being able to trample on the rights of ‘natural persons’.
-In 1994, Vermont voters asked to know if the milk they consumed contained growth hormone (rBST) banned in Canada, Australia, New Zealand and partly in Europe but widely used in the United States.
-To answer this request, the Vermont legislators passed a law in April 1994 that required the specification on the rBST on the label.
-Six non-profit companies, all created, financed and directed by corporations, sued the State of Vermont claiming the rights to the First Amendment thus obtaining the annulment of the labeling law.
-“The state of Vermont cannot force companies to “speak out against their will ” it was written in the final decision.
-The rights of companies or ‘legal persons’ were in fact assimilated to the rights of the customers, or natural persons, and the constitutional guarantees of the first amendment for ‘legal persons’ actually ended up annulling the same right to ‘natural persons’.
+To explain his point of view, he proposed an episode in the history of US law in which being a legal person for companies actually meant being able to trample on the rights of natural persons.
+In 1994, Vermont voters asked to know whether the milk they consumed contained the growth hormone rBST, which had been banned in Canada, Australia, New Zealand, and partly in Europe but was (and still is) used in the US.
+To answer this request, the Vermont legislators passed a law in April 1994 that required the specification of rBST on the label.
+Six non-profit companies, all created, financed, and directed by corporations, sued the State of Vermont claiming the rights to the First Amendment, thus obtaining the annulment of the labeling law.
+It was in the final decision, “the State of Vermont can’t compel the dairy manufacturers to speak against their will.” .
+In this case, the company (the legal persons) was given the same level of rights as the customers (the natural persons), and the constitutional guarantees of the first amendment for legal persons actually ended up annulling the same right to natural persons.

-But what we are witnessing today is a great opportunity, in which the individual responsibility of the legal person could mean making it part of an ecosystem, making the same commitments, conducting the same battles alongside the ‘natural people’.
+But what we are witnessing today is a great opportunity, in which the individual responsibility of the legal person could mean making it part of an ecosystem, making the same commitments, and conducting the same battles alongside the natural people.

-This is perhaps the point of view of David Droga, president of the SDGs category jury at the Cannes Lions Advertising Festival this year, when he says: “Brands are citiziens as well”.
+This is perhaps the point of view of David Droga, president of the SDGs category jury at the Cannes Lions Advertising Festival in 2019, when he said: “Brands are citizens as well.”

-If brands are citizens themselves, “brands can act as true activists” (in the words of Valerie Hernando Press).
+If brands are citizens themselves, then in the words of Valerie Hernando Press, “Brands can act as true activists.”